Pershing Square bids for Universal Music Group

 Bill Ackman's Pershing Square has offered to acquire Universal Music Group for more than $63 billion, a move that would take the Amsterdam-listed music major private before relisting it in New York.

-Under the terms proposed by Pershing Square, UMG would be restructured as a Nevada corporation and listed on the New York Stock Exchange, shifting the company's primary public market from Euronext Amsterdam to the United States.
+Under the terms proposed by Pershing Square, UMG would merge with a blank-cheque company set up by Pershing Square and be restructured as a Nevada corporation listed on the New York Stock Exchange, shifting the company's primary public market from Euronext Amsterdam to the United States.
+Shareholders would receive a total of €9.4bn in cash and 0.77 shares in the new company for every Universal share they own, representing a 78% premium to the company's closing share price on Thursday.

-The offer price reported varies slightly across sources, with the Wall Street Journal citing a figure of more than $63 billion and Reuters placing the valuation at nearly $65 billion.
+The offer price reported varies across sources, with the Wall Street Journal citing a figure of more than $63 billion, while the Associated Press, the BBC, the Financial Times, Al Jazeera, The New York Times, CNBC, and TheStreet place the valuation at $64 billion.
+Reuters and Bloomberg place it at nearly $65 billion.
+The Guardian reports the deal values UMG at around €55 billion.
 The gap may reflect differences in treatment of debt or minority interests, though the sources do not elaborate.